The "What Time Is Love?" Story

 The "What Time Is Love?"
-Story is a compilation album by British electronic music duo The KLF, comprising six versions of their techno track "What Time Is Love?".
+Story is a compilation album by British electronic music duo the KLF, comprising six versions of their techno track "What Time Is Love?"

 Origin

-By 1989 (see 1989 in music), the popularity of the "Pure Trance Original" of "What Time Is Love?" in European clubs had reportedly spawned eighteen unauthorised cover versions and sound-alikes.
-In a novel move, some of these were collated by The Orb's Alex Paterson at The KLF's behest, and released as a compilation album entitled The "What Time Is Love?"
+By 1989, the popularity of the "Pure Trance Original" of "What Time Is Love?" in European clubs had reportedly spawned eighteen unauthorised cover versions and sound-alikes.
+In a novel move, some of these were collated by the Orb's Alex Paterson at the KLF's behest, and released as a compilation album entitled The "What Time Is Love?"
 Story, which was sold commercially for half the price of a conventional album.

 Released on 25 September 1989 on LP and CD, The "What Time Is Love?"
 Story used the same basic design lay-out as the "Pure Trance Original" singles, but the colour scheme was altered: lurid pink writing on lurid green (for the vinyl), and lurid green on lurid pink (for the CD).

 Authorship

-Many commentators have speculated that all of these 'covers' were in fact the work of The KLF themselves.
-Q magazine, for example, commented that "one wonders why all the vocalists sound so alike (and British, even when praising Allah)" and asked of their readers "wouldn't it be a good scam if you released 18 differing versions scattered across Europe?".
+Many commentators have speculated that all of these 'covers' were in fact the work of the KLF themselves.
+Q magazine, for example, commented that "one wonders why all the vocalists sound so alike (and British, even when praising Allah)" and asked of their readers "wouldn't it be a good scam if you released 18 differing versions scattered across Europe?"
 However, of the artists featuring on the LP, all possess an independent discography: Liaisons D, a collective that includes techno producer Frank De Wulf, has an extensive discography; Neon is Belgian producer Jean Pierre Bulté of Target Records; Dr. Felix is a pseudonym of Italian producer Claudio Donato.
 And finally, K.L.F.S., albeit being a one-off shoot, was actually the brainchild of two Italian Hi-NRG producers M. Parmigiani and Marcello Catalano.

-The album also includes a live version of "What Time Is Love?", performed at the "Land Of Oz", the chill-out room of the London nightclub Heaven, where Paterson regularly DJed alongside The KLF co-founder Jimmy Cauty.
+The album also includes a live version of "What Time Is Love?", performed at the "Land Of Oz", the chill-out room of the London nightclub Heaven, where Paterson regularly DJed alongside the KLF co-founder Jimmy Cauty.
 The track was recorded on 31 July 1989, one week after a single release of further "What Time Is Love?" remixes.
-The date also marked the release of The KLF's pop single "Kylie Said to Jason".
+The date also marked the release of the KLF's pop single "Kylie Said to Jason".